1986 Mozambican Tupolev Tu-134 crash: Start of descent and 37° turn

 Over the next eight minutes the aircraft maintained its required track toward Maputo with minor lateral deviations.
-Then at 21:10 the aeroplane commenced a turn away from Maputo to the right, lasting almost one minute in duration and a resulting heading change from 184° magnetic to 221°.
+Then at 21:10 the aeroplane commenced a turn away from Maputo to the right, lasting almost one minute in duration resulting in a heading change from 184° to 221°.
 At this time the Cockpit Voice Recorder (CVR) recorded the navigator stating the distance remaining to Maputo as 100 km, then a comment from the captain about the turn, and the navigator's response that the "VOR indicates that way".

 Around 21:15 the navigator stated that the distance to Maputo was 60 km.
 Over the next few minutes, there were several comments from the crew indicating that they believed the navigational aids at Maputo were unavailable: the captain stated that "there is no Maputo" and "electrical power is off, chaps!", while the navigator reported that the Instrument Landing System (ILS) and Distance Measuring Equipment (DME) were switched off and that the non-directional beacons (NDBs) were not working.

 Landing clearance and crash

 Shortly after 21:18, the aircraft reached 3000 ft in its descent, and the crew informed the Maputo controller that they were maintaining that altitude.
 However, the aeroplane continued to descend.
-The Maputo controller granted clearance to the flight for an ILS approach to runway 23, but after the flight crew reported the ILS out of service, the controller changed the clearance to a visual approach to runway 05.
+The Maputo controller granted clearance for an ILS approach to runway 23, but after the flight crew reported the ILS out of service, the controller changed the clearance to a visual approach to runway 05.
 During this time, the navigator stated the distance to Maputo as 25–30 km, the captain remarked that something was wrong, and the co-pilot said that the runway was not lit.

 The crew radioed the Maputo controller and asked him to "check your runway lights".
 Around 21:21 the navigator stated the range to Maputo as 18-20 km, and the flight repeated its request to Maputo to check runway lights.
 Upon reaching an altitude of 2611 ft AGL the Ground Proximity Warning System (GPWS) sounded and remained on and, although the captain cursed, the descent continued.

 During the last 22 seconds of the flight, the crew twice more radioed Maputo about the runway lights, affirming that they were not in sight, which was eventually acknowledged by the Maputo controller.
 Meanwhile, the captain stated "cloudy, cloudy, cloudy" and the navigator exclaimed "no, no, there's nowhere to go, there's no NDBs, nothing!".
 The captain then added "Neither NDBs, nor ILS!", which were the last words recorded on the CVR.
 The aircraft first impacted terrain at 21:21:39, approximately 65 km west of Maputo in a hilly region at an elevation of 2185 ft.
 At the time of the accident, it was a very dark night, a few minutes before moonrise.
 The last weather report passed to the aircraft indicated 10 km of visibility with 3/8 cloud cover at 1800 ft.